slobodanl/notes/fix/install-Persian-or-Farsi-font.md

     </fontconfig>
     ```
 1. Run `fc-cache -frv`
+2. To tell chrome to use the font you can install this [extension][AFSC], how ever if a page instructs to use a specific font this extension will not override it.

 _Other good Persian fonts are also available at [rastikerdar (Saber Rastikerdar) · GitHub][RSRG]_{.note .green}
 * * *